shatha893/Notes/Machines/Secret/Secret.md

 - [ ] The ppp port (What can I do with it?).
 Turns out it's not ppp it's the port where the api is working.
 - [ ] The credentials in the documentation could be real.
 - [ ] Check the admin creds.
+- [ ] Try to imitate the jwt in the documentation.
+- [x] Check if there are any nginx vulnerabilities for 1.18.0.
+- [ ]
 <br/><br/>